LEGreen1984/magento-environment/readme.md

 You will be prompted for your MYSQL Server password.
 Enter the password and click Enter to continue.

-Run the following commands to create a new database titled Magento
+Run the following commands to create a new database titled Magento:

 2. CREATE DATABASE  magento;

 Next, create a user called magentouser and assign the user a new password, using the commands below: